alexansari101/saclib/README.md

 ## Citations

-*SAC was developed by Alex Ansari and Prof. Todd D. Murphey in Todd's laboratory within Northwestern University's Neuroscience and Robotics (NxR) Laboratory.
-The work was supported by the National Science Foundation under Grant CMMI 1200321.*
+*This code was created while working on the sequential action control method with Prof. Todd Murphey in his robotics laboratory at Northwestern University.*

-This SAC library is based on:
+The SAC library is based on:

 ```
 Ansari, Alexander R., and Todd D. Murphey.
 "Sequential action control: closed-form optimal control for nonlinear and nonsmooth systems."
 IEEE Transactions on Robotics 32.5 (2016): 1196-1214.